ArctosDB/documentation-wiki/_how_to/How-to-organize-Issues.markdown

 ## Development

-Developers encounter Issues in the following order
+Developers encounter Issues in the following order, and will not encounter any Issue which is not found by one of these links.

 *  [Active Development](https://github.com/ArctosDB/arctos/issues?q=is%3Aissue+is%3Aopen+milestone%3A%22Active+Development%22+)
 * [Next Task, Priority Critical](https://github.com/ArctosDB/arctos/issues?q=is%3Aissue+is%3Aopen+milestone%3A%22Next+Task%22+label%3APriority-Critical+-label%3A"Blocked%3A+Needs+Discussion"+-label%3A"Blocked+-+Need+Test+Environment"+-label%3A"Blocked+-+Needs+Documentation"+-label%3ABlocker)